Updated: Sep 14

 Pain is an indispensable element of life.
 So, yes.
-Like air and food, there would no art without them.
-But seeing as some creations are an expression of joy, and others pain it is not essential to suffer overly in order to create.
+Like air and food, there would be no art without them.
+But seeing as some creations are an expression of joy, and others pain, it is not essential to suffer overly in order to create.
 Creativity is what happens when the person's inner life finds external expression in a medium which can be observed by others.
 To an extent identifying "art" as separate from any other externalisation is a falsehood, it is simply a more concrete or more deliberately distributed form of normal communication.
 I here writing these words, which are my creation right now.

 Pain is an unavoidable consequence of creating .
 The simple act of imagining doing something Creative involves pain .
 Any time we decide to make something out of something imagined there’s pain .